0xemmkty/tinymind-blog/content/blog/sep-oct-watchlist.md

 **8**intouchables (10.10, very good film for make reflection abt left (wing), sympathy, the weak,  stuff .. etc)
 **9**慕总终于靠娃上位了(10.10)

 #Reading
-Must We Burn Sade?
-(10.11, review: boring, i mean Beauvoir‘s writing was such boring lmao I don't like analytical essays without logic :3)
+**1** Must We Burn Sade?
+(10.11, review: boring, i mean Beauvoir‘s writing was such boring lmao I don't like analytical essays without logic :3 especially when the content is still a pile of shit)